 For babies older than 6 weeks, some will prefer a bit faster flow so they don’t get frustrated.
 This is especially true if the breastfeeding parent has a faster flow.
 Try to match the bottle nipple flow to your flow at the breast.

 Bottle feeding is an art.

-- Start trying to offer the bottle when baby is 3-4 weeks of age, using a slow flow nipple
+- Start trying to offer the bottle when your baby is around 3-4 weeks of age, using a slow-flow nipple

-- MOM will then hold baby between a 45 and 90-degree angle on her lap.
+- Hold the baby between a 45 and 90-degree angle on her lap.
 Baby should be much more upright compared to when being breastfed

-- Once baby opens their mouth, and bring the nipple into their mouth, mom will encourage a nice deep latch on the bottle, similar to what she’d look for while breastfeeding
+- Once your baby opens their mouth, bring the nipple into their mouth, and encourage a nice deep latch on the bottle, similar to what we’d look for while breastfeeding

 What If That Isn’t Working?

-- Try offering the bottle when babe is moving – while you’re walking, rocking, or moving in a car seat/stroller
+- Try offering the bottle when your baby is moving – while you’re walking, rocking, or moving in a car seat/stroller

-- Try facing baby away from you, so their back is towards your stomach
+- Try facing your baby away from you, so their back is towards your stomach

-- My profession experience has taught me that most babies will learn to take a bottle best fro mom, SOME babies will hold out for the breast if mom is around – It may take for babe to be HUNGRY, before they will let someone else feed them by bottle
+- My professional experience has taught me that most babies will learn to take a bottle best from the breastfeeding parent, as there is already a feeding relationship established.
+However, some babies will hold out for the breast if mom is around, or if they’re not hungry.

 Baby Is Taking A Bottle – Now What?

-- Keep the skill up – offer a bottle weekly so they don’t forget
+- Keep the skill up – offer a bottle regularly so they don’t forget

 - Remember to pump for every missed breastfeeding session, especially in the early days when your supply remains fragile